Fabio Cannavaro: Record-breaking caps at the 2009 Confederations Cup

 In Italy's final 2009 Confederations Cup group match against Brazil, Cannavaro equalled Paolo Maldini's record of being Italy's most capped player, although Italy were defeated 3–0 and were disappointingly eliminated from the tournament in the group stage.
 On 12 August 2009, in a friendly match against Switzerland, Cannavaro became Italy's most capped player of all time.
 He won his 127th cap for his country, beating Maldini's former record of 126.

 2010 World Cup and retirement

 Cannavaro captained Italy at the 2010 World Cup in South Africa, once again under Marcello Lippi, although his performances were not as strong as in previous editions, and he and the Italian squad received criticism from the press.
-The defending champions crashed out of the competition in the first round, losing 3–2 to Slovakia in their final group match, after drawing 1–1 against both New Zealand and Paraguay.
+The defending champions crashed out of the competition in the group stage after finishing last in their group with 2 points, losing 3–2 to Slovakia in their final group match, after drawing 1–1 against both New Zealand and Paraguay.
 Following Italy's failure to progress past the group stage, Cannavaro announced his retirement from international football.
 In total, Cannavaro made 136 appearances for Italy between 1997 and 2010, scoring 2 goals, making him the second-most capped Italian player of all time, behind only Gianluigi Buffon.
 Cannavaro has also made the second-most appearances for Italy as captain, behind only Buffon, wearing the armband on 79 occasions.